 Upcoming Disney’s Animal Kingdom Park Hours:

-Park hours for Disney’s Animal Kingdom schedule right now are all over the place and ranging from 8:00 am of 9:00 am in the morning to 5:00 pm or 7:00 pm daily.
+Park hours for Disney’s Animal Kingdom schedule right now vary slightly and range from 8:00 am to 5:00 pm or 6:00 pm daily.

 Besides reduced normal operating hours, Disney’s Animal Kingdom will not be running Morning or Evening Extra Magic Hours for the time being.
-That lowers the value of staying in a Disney World Resort hotel where you normally get some time in the parks before the general public.
+The alternative is the Early Theme Park Entry service which lets you in 30 minutes before opening.

 So far wait times have been so low that the reduced operating hours haven’t been an issue.
 We’ll let you know if the opening or closing times change over the next weeks and months.